 Early voting qualifications: Besides absentee in-person voting for specific groups, early voting is not available in Kentucky

 Verifying Registration: Kentucky voter registration verification

-Problems with voting: Contact HAVA to file a Kentucky voting complaint or report violations to one of the following sources:
+Problems with voting: Report violations to one of the following sources:

 Verifying provisional ballot status: Kentucky provisional ballot voter information center

 Verifying absentee ballot status: Please contact your county clerk to verify your absentee ballot status.